-This could have been even more challenging, but thanks to grocery inventory management software development simplifying things now.
+This could have been even more challenging, but thanks to grocery inventory management software development, things are now simpler.

 Multi-tasking and millions of items in the warehouse can create a confusing and complex business environment.
 Since a grocery company’s inventory is one of its most precious assets, it can further impact it financially.